SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_intro_projects.md

 The GUI <i> Data Manager  </i> is used to view a <i>Project</i> as a hierarchy of <i>Tools</i> and <i>Data Nodes </i>
 representing individual <i>Tool</i> data: images, paths, segmentations, models, meshes, and simulation jobs.
 The <i> Data Manager  </i>
-provides a GUI interface to interactively manage adding/removing <i>Tools</i> and changing some of the properties used to display the geometric data created by a <i>Tool</i> (e.g. color).
+provides an interface to interactively manage adding/removing <i>Tool</i> instances and changing some of the properties used to display the geometric data created by a <i>Tool</i> (e.g. color).

 The <i> Data Manager  </i> view of the
 <a href="https://simtk.org/frs/download_confirm.php/file/5113/DemoProject.zip?group_id=930"> Demo Project </a>
-created following the steps demonstrated in the tutorial section is shown in Fig. 2
+created following the steps demonstrated in the tutorial section is shown in Fig. 3.

 <figure>
   <img class="svImg svImgSm"  src="documentation/quickguide/gui/images/demo-data-manager.png">